cardano-scaling/hydra/docs/topologies/star-shaped/index.md

 * It is assumed that transactions occurring in one head are reflected in the other, resulting in a consistently final UTXO `c`
   * Both heads must start with the _same_ initial UTXO set, which is challenging to implement (highlighted in red in the diagram)
   * If the final UTXO set is consistent, then it can be fanned out by any party.
-However, this could result in one `ν_head` staying dangling and becoming unspendable as it would recreate an already existing UTXO (grayed out transaction in the diagram)
+However, this could result in one `ν_head` staying dangling and becoming unspendable as it would recreate an already existing UTXO (grayed out transaction in the diagram).
 * The lifecycles of the heads are interconnected: when one is closed, the other must also be closed, as ensured by the server.

 ## Off-chain transactions